 Get six more months to file your tax return

-What an Extension Is and What It Does
+What Is an Extension and What Does It Do?

-Just file IRS Form 4868 instead of your tax return before the deadline.
-The extension is automatic—you don't have to chew your nails waiting for an approving nod from the IRS.
-When it receives your request form, that's the end of it, or at least it's the end of the extension process.
+An extension gives you until Oct.
+15 to file your return, no questions asked.
+Just file IRS Form 4868 instead of your tax return on or before the April deadline.
+The extension is automatic—you don't have to chew your nails waiting for a nod of approval from the IRS.
+When it receives your request form, that's the end of it...or at least it's the end of the extension process.
 You still have to file your tax return, but you now have six more months to do it.

 If You Owe the IRS Money

-Unfortunately, your payment is still due by the April 17 deadline if you owe taxes.
-Filing an extension doesn't give you additional time to any taxes owed, and the IRS charges interest and sometimes even penalties on tax payments made after the April deadline.
-If it turns out that you do owe the IRS money, it's best to send payment for the amount you've estimated when you submit your extension.
+Unfortunately, your payment is still due by the April 15 deadline if you owe taxes.
+Filing an extension doesn't give you additional time to address any taxes that are owed, and the IRS charges interest and sometimes even penalties on tax payments made after the April deadline.
+If it turns out that you do owe the IRS money, or if you even think you might, it's best to send payment for the amount you've estimated when you submit your extension.

-It's usually a good idea to go ahead and prepare your tax return in April even if you don't file it yet and don't have all necessary information.
-This will at least give you a rough idea of what you owe—if you owe.
+It's usually a good idea to go ahead and prepare your tax return in April even if you don't file it yet for this reason.
+It will at least give you a rough idea of what you owe—if you owe.

 Don't worry if your estimate is wrong and it turns out that you don't owe that much after all.
 The IRS will send you a refund, and it's better to be safe than penalized and sorry.
-If you end up owing more than what you estimated, at least you've cut your penalties and interest to just the portion of the tax debt that you were short.
+And if you end up owing more than what you estimated, you'll at least have cut your penalties and interest to just the portion of the tax debt that you were short.

 Asking for the Extension

-The form comes with a list of addresses telling you where to send the form and your money depending on the state in which you live.
+The form comes with a list of addresses telling you where to send the form and your payment, depending on the state in which you live.
 Send the extension form by certified mail with return receipt requested so you have proof of the date you mailed it and when the IRS received it.
-Your extension request must be postmarked on or before April 17.
+It must be postmarked on or before April 15.

-You can also file an extension online with the IRS.
-In fact, if you use IRS Direct Pay to make your payment and you mark it as an extension payment, the IRS will automatically give you an extension—there's no need to also mail in a paper Form 4868.
+You can also file an extension online with the IRS, and there's no need to also mail in a paper Form 4868 if you use IRS Direct Pay to make your payment and you mark it as an extension payment.
+The IRS will accept this as notice that you want an extension.
 It's that easy.

-If you can't afford to pay your taxes in full in April or even by the October deadline, you can set up an installment agreement with the IRS to pay the debt off incrementally over time.
-You have some other options as well.
+If you can't afford to pay your taxes in full in April or even by the October deadline, you can usually set up an installment agreement with the IRS to pay the debt off incrementally over time.

-Most tax preparation software programs will also file an extension for you—another good reason not to start sharpening your pencils and hunt for your calculator.
-Most programs do this for free.
-So go to TurboTax or another tax preparation website, tell it you want to file an extension, then do your taxes with easy prompts when the time comes.
+Most tax preparation software programs will also file an extension for you—another good reason not to start sharpening your pencils and hunt for your calculator to prepare your tax return on your own.
+Most programs do this for free, so go to TurboTax or another tax preparation website, tell it that you want to file an extension, then do your taxes with easy prompts when the time comes.